rockdisc/Book-of-Knowledge/2-Main/0-SORT THIS/Teacher Pathway.md

 ## Sequence 8: Writer
 New Abilities:
 - **Working Memory**.
 They can think of a whiteboard or piece of paper in their head and it will act as such.
-They are able to write and put
+They are able to write and put memory pictures or do whatever they want, and it will stay.
+-

 Strengthened Abilities:
 - Their memory has drastically improved and they are now able to remember entire books in their head word for word